Best Concert Ukulele Options – Acoustic, Electric & Budget

 Cons:

 With its solid spruce top, the Kmise UK-24 is hard to beat in terms of value.
-This gives it an edge in terms of acoustic tone and projection, not to mention that the specs are great given its price.
+This recommended ukulele gives it an edge in terms of acoustic tone and projection, not to mention that the specs are great given its price.

 Supporting its solid spruce top are sapele back and sides, that form its concert body shape.
+This gives this ukulele that rounded tonal color with silky trebles.

-Finally, the top has nice looking graphics that make it visually stand out.
+Finally, the top has nice-looking graphics that make it visually stand out.

 • Top: Solid Spruce